Home biogas cheat sheet downloads banner ad.

 • low space requirement

-• use of small compact digesters because the material needs not be diluted
+• use of small, compact digesters because the material does not need to be diluted

 • low heat requirements and low wear through minimised material flow

-• no or very low process water consumption depending on material characteristics
+• no or very low process water consumption depends on material characteristics

 • low energy demand in material handling, conveying, and fermentation through the use of low-speed units only and staggered operating times